CyberFlameGO/svnpython/Doc/library/stdtypes.rst

       >>> 'www.example.com'.strip('cmowz.')
       'example'

-   .. versionchanged:: 2.2.2
-      Support for the *chars* argument.

 .. method:: str.swapcase()

    Return a copy of the string with uppercase characters converted to lowercase and vice versa.

-   For 8-bit strings, this method is locale-dependent.

 .. method:: str.title()